An Occupational Therapy Masters Program that Fits Your Needs

-A master’s degree in occupational therapy (OT) from Elmhurst College will prepare you for professional entry-level practice as an occupational therapist.
+A master’s degree in occupational therapy (OT) from Elmhurst University will prepare you for professional entry-level practice as an occupational therapist.
 Designed for students who are new to the field of OT, Elmhurst’s graduate program combines rigorous academic coursework with service learning, practical experience in the field, and collaborative research on campus.

 The MOT program is offered in a hybrid format combining online learning with on-campus classes in Chicago’s western suburbs.
 You can complete the master’s degree in 24 months of full-time study.

-Elmhurst College evaluates all applicants and administers all its policies regarding admission, education, and school activities without regard to race, color, creed, national or ethnic origin, marital status, age, gender, sexual orientation, disability or veteran status.
+Elmhurst University evaluates all applicants and administers all its policies regarding admission, education, and school activities without regard to race, color, creed, national or ethnic origin, marital status, age, gender, sexual orientation, disability or veteran status.

 - View the Elmhurst University Non-Discrimination and Non-Harassment Policy